yatanco/astro-yatan.co/README.md

 description: "A brief description of your post"
 date: YYYY-MM-DD
 tags: ["tag1", "tag2"]
+image: "cover image URL"
 ---

 Your content here...
 ```

+Of course, you can customize the metadata as needed in `src/content/config.ts`.

 ## Build and Deploy